 What is an Execution Environment?

-An Execution Environment is a container image that is preloaded with system-level dependencies and collections that allow users to run jobs without actually setting them up.
-These execution environments are created using ansible-navigator .
+is a container image that is preloaded with system-level dependencies and collections that allow users to run jobs without actually setting them up.
+These execution environments are created using ansible-navigator

 1 - Wildfly Collection